JonathanTR/ked-recruiter/README.md

 ```
 for it to work.

-Local secrets should be stored in a secrets.local.yml file.
-Their shape can be
+Local secrets should be stored in an env.local.yml file.
-determined from their use in `config/secrets.yml`.